pyxploiter/Quizzer-Android-Server/README.md

 # Quizzer-Android-Server
-This is PHP server for my Quizzer-Android Application.
+This is PHP server for my <a href="https://github.com/xploiter-projects/Quizzer-Android">Quizzer-Android</a> Application.